shikshalokam/ml-core-service/README.md

 # ml-core-service

-This is ml-core-services, the managed-learn component responsible for developing programs and solutions within the managed learn services.
+This is ml-core-services, the managed-learn component responsible for creating programs and solutions within the managed learn services.
 It also includes user extensions for enhanced functionality.

 # Setup Guide